Adobe-CEP/Getting-Started-guides/com.cep.export/readme.md

 # panel-export-example-app

-This sample panel is built to show developers how they can export a saved asset in a different format to a different location.
+This sample panel is built to show developers how they can export a saved asset in a different format.

 By the end of this guide, we will have an Adobe Photoshop panel that: